 Jennifer Davidson is an associate of the firm.
-She practises technology law and intellectual property law.
+She practises information technology, privacy, cybersecurity and intellectual property law.

 Jennifer joined DWW as a summer student in 2014 and completed her articles with the firm in 2017.

 AWARDS AND RECOGNITIONS